Stage 1: Self-Discovery | Core Identity

 (3) Flag "Unresolved Confusion": Point out any parts of my statement that feel like they are "fighting" each other in a way that creates friction rather than flow.
 Ask me: "Does this feel like a natural paradox of your personality, or does it feel like two different versions of you are competing for control?"

 (4) Test the Narrative Arc: Ask me how my past "failures" or "pivots" fit into this identity.
-If my identity statement sounds too perfect or "sanitized," push me to include the grit and the shadows that shaped me.
+If my identity statement sounds too perfect or "sanitised," push me to include the grit and the shadows that shaped me.

 (5) Final Synthesis: Based on our conversation, help me rewrite my identity statement into a "Core Essence" paragraph, one that feels authentic, complex, and ready to guide my future decisions.